 - Determine fundamental physical-chemical properties for PFAS in GM and AG samplers.

-- Evaluate and compare different passive samplers for measuring PFAS in groundwater, surface fresh- and saltwater, and porewater.
+- Evaluate and compare different passive samplers for measuring PFAS in groundwater, surface water (fresh and salt water), and porewater.

 The project objectives will be met by performing the following tasks: